hoelzro/tw-full-text-search/README.md

   * Display score for search results
   * Specify a filter for tiddlers to be included in the index.
   * Custom stemmers for non-English/mixed language wikis
-  * Automatically index in the background upon startup

 # Source Code